maccody/KanaChordPlus/README.md

 ![KanaChordPlus_error_2](./images/KanaChordPlus_error_2.jpg)

 ### 'Incremental' Input Method Editor 【「インクリメンタル」インプットメソッドエディター】
 As mentioned previously, Kanji characters and Japanese words containing Kanji are typed via an 'incremental' Input Method Editor (IME).
-The distinction made between this and a traditional IME is that there are no predictive capabibilities.
-As the user types Kana on KanaChord Plus, the characters are presented at the top of the display in an single-line Editor Window.
+As Kana characters are typed, they are presented at the top of KanaChord Plus display in an single-line Editor Window.
 Below the Editor Window, a Kanji List is generated, consisting of Japanese words and Kanji characters.
+The content of the Kanji List is updated as new Kana character are entered, i.e., incrementally.

-An entry in the Kanji List has the kanji character or word (one or more Kanji, sometimes with Kana), on the left side.
-The definition, presented in English, is on the right side.
+Each entry in the Kanji List has two parts.
+On the left side, the kanji character or word (one or more Kanji, sometimes with Kana) is presented.
+On the right side, a definition in English is presented.
 Definitions are provided to aid the user in making the appropriate selection.
-Note that each entry on the list is pronounced according to the Kana present in the Editor Window.
+Note that each entry on the list is pronounced according to the Kana present in the Editor Window, i.e., they are homophones, sounding the same.

-The content of the Kanji List is also regenerated, based upon the modified content of the editor window.
-The con.
+The procedure for selecting a Japanese word or Kanji character is illustrated in the animated GIF below.
+Note that the left portion of a Kanji List entry must be pressed.
+Pressing the definition portion of an entry has no effect.
 ![KanaChordPlus_demo](./images/KanaChordPlus_demo.gif)

 ### Support Menu 【サポートメニュー】
 Pressing on the inverted caret at the upper left hand corner of the display will a display a dropdown menu listing several support functions.
 The first two entries support making changes to the editor window.
 The last two entries support configuration of KanaChord Plus.